dburriss/Starboard/README.md

 - templating
 - packaging

 These are all problems that mature languages have solved decades ago.
 Instead of layering new tools on top of YAML files, what if we instead used a declarative programming language to define our configuration?
-Starboard enables this approach for Kubernetes.
+Overboard enables this approach for Kubernetes.

 ## Feature summary